felixlu/awesome-stars/topics.md

 - [fastlane/fastlane](https://github.com/fastlane/fastlane) - 🚀 The easiest way to automate building and releasing your iOS and Android apps
 - [Dokploy/dokploy](https://github.com/Dokploy/dokploy) - Open Source Alternative to Vercel, Netlify and Heroku.
-- [xorbitsai/inference](https://github.com/xorbitsai/inference) - Replace OpenAI GPT with another LLM in your app by changing a single line of code.
-Xinference gives you the freedom to use any LLM you need.
-With Xinference, you're empowered to run inference with any
+- [xorbitsai/inference](https://github.com/xorbitsai/inference) - Swap GPT for any LLM by changing a single line of code.
+Xinference lets you run open-source, speech, and multimodal models on cloud, on-prem, or your laptop — all through one unified, production-ready
 - [capistrano/capistrano](https://github.com/capistrano/capistrano) - A deployment automation tool built on Ruby, Rake, and SSH.
 - [caprover/caprover](https://github.com/caprover/caprover) - Scalable PaaS (automated Docker+nginx) - aka Heroku on Steroids
 - [coollabsio/coolify](https://github.com/coollabsio/coolify) - An open-source, self-hostable PaaS alternative to Vercel, Heroku & Netlify that lets you easily deploy static sites, databases, full-stack applications and 280+ one-click services on your own servers.